 You will need to gather a few supplies before getting started on this repair.
 If you don’t have them readily available at home, they can all be purchased on Amazon.com:

-- Pliers: I suggest using a needle nose plier since they are made to use in tight hard to reach spaces.
+- Pliers: it's best to use a needle nose plier since they are made to use in tight hard to reach spaces.
 The Stanley Needle Nose Plier is a reliable option if you do not own a pair of pliers.

 - Sewing Thread: You will want to use an extra-strength thread for this denim repair.
-I recommend using the Coats & Clark Extra-Strong Thread that is made to work with denim.
+Try the Coats & Clark Extra-Strong Thread that is made to work with denim.

 - Sewing Needle: You are going to need a heavy-duty sewing needle that is strong enough to go through denim.
 The Singer Heavy Duty Hand Needles Kit comes with a variety of options so you can determine which size works best for your repair.